About Trials

 The bikes....

-Trials motorcycles are distinctive, in that they are extremely light weight, have no seat (they're designed to be ridden standing up) and have short suspension travel, compared to a motocross or enduro motorcycle.
+Trials motorcycles are very distinctive, in that they are built mainly for off-road use, are extremely light weight, have no seat (they're designed to be ridden standing-up) and have short suspension travel, compared to a motocross or enduro motorcycle.

 The trial itself....

-In every section, the competitor is scored by an observer, who counts how many times the competitor touches the ground with his foot (or any other part of his body).
-Each time a competitor touches the ground with a foot (commonly called "dabs"), he is penalized one point.
+In every section, the competitor is scored by an observer, who counts how many times the competitor touches the ground with their foot (or any other part of their body).
+Each time a competitor touches the ground with a foot (commonly called "dabs"), they are penalized one point.

 Scoring....

-If he touches the ground only once, he is given the score of 1.
-If he touches down twice, he is given the score of 2.
-If he touches the ground three times or more, he is given the score of 3, as long as he completes the section without stalling the motor, dismounting, going out of bounds or going backwards.
+If they touch the ground only once, they are given the score of 1.
+If they touch down twice, they are given the score of 2.
+If they touch the ground three times or more, they are given the score of 3, as long as they complete the section without stalling the motor, dismounting, going out of bounds or going backwards.

-If the competitor fails to complete his way through the section, or takes the wrong route, he is given a score of 5.
+If the competitor fails to complete their way through the section, or takes the wrong route, or goes backwards, they are given a score of 5.

 Different classes....